What are Grandparent Rights?

 When to File For MN Grandparent Rights

 When parents die, grandparents may be a great support system for surviving children.
 The grandparents on that side of the family may petition a court for visitation rights in situations where one of the child’s parents has died.
 Grandparent rights may be granted if the court finds that visitation would be in the best interest of the child and would not interfere with the surviving parent-child relationship.
 This is very difficult for everybody involved; having a family law attorney represent you will be necessary.

 Providing Child Care

 A situation where grandparent support may be invaluable is in the case of child care.
 If a child has resided with the grandparent for 12 months or more and the parents then removed the child from the grandparents’ home, the grandparent can petition for visitation.
 Again, in this situation, the court will consider whether grandparent visitation is in the best interest of the child and whether visitation would interfere with the parent-child relationship.
 It is important to have a family law attorney working for you in the case of grandparent rights.

 During a divorce, children need stability.
 Grandparents can request visitation rights as part of the parent’s divorce, child custody, separation, annulment, or parentage proceedings.
 The court will consider the same issues and make the same analysis as described for situations where one of the parents is deceased.
 Your family will benefit greatly from a family law attorney’s representation, be sure to contact a distinguished child custody attorney to help with your case.

 Contact a Family Law Attorney Today!

 Grandparents have a right to visitation with their grandchildren.
-Our family law attorney is here to help you with all of your legal needs.
-Contact us to set up an appointment with our experienced and well-trusted family law attorney.
+Attorney Kay Snyder is ready to help you with your family law needs.
+Contact Kay today to set up an appointment.